Gammaherpesvirinae

-Gammaherpesvirinae is a subfamily of viruses in the order Herpesvirales and in the family Herpesviridae.
-Viruses in Gammaherpesvirinae are distinguished by reproducing at a more variable rate than other subfamilies of Herpesviridae.
+Gammaherpesvirinae is a subfamily of viruses in the order Herpesvirales and in the family Orthoherpesviridae.
+Viruses in Gammaherpesvirinae are distinguished by reproducing at a more variable rate than other subfamilies of Orthoherpesviridae.
 Mammals serve as natural hosts.
 Viruses associated with disease in this subfamily include Epstein–Barr virus and Kaposi's sarcoma-associated herpesvirus.

 Taxonomy

 Herpesviruses represent a group of double-stranded DNA viruses distributed widely within the animal kingdom.
-The family Herpesviridae, which contains eight viruses that infect humans, is the most extensively studied group within this order and comprises three subfamilies, namely Alphaherpesvirinae, Betaherpesvirinae and Gammaherpesvirinae.
+The family Orthoherpesviridae, which contains eight viruses that infect humans, is the most extensively studied group within this order and comprises three subfamilies, namely Alphaherpesvirinae, Betaherpesvirinae and Gammaherpesvirinae.

 Genera

 Gammaherpesvirinae consists of the following seven genera: